 The incoming displaced persons typically have education above the Ukrainian average.
-In the Czech Republic, a third of incoming refugees have tertiary education (Klimešová et al., 2022).
-Hence, among refugees, university graduates represent twice as many as in the Czech population.
-In general, the education level of the population in Ukraine is high also because university education includes a two-year professional junior bachelor's degree that does not exist in the Czech Republic.
-9 Pathways to Inclusion: Labour Market Perspectives on Ukrainian Refugees
+In the Czech Republic, the third of incoming refugees have tertiary education (Klimešová et al., 2022).
+Hence, among refugees, university graduates represent twice as many as the Czech population.
+In general, the education level of the population in Ukraine is high also because university education includes two-year professional junior bachelor's degree that does not exist in the Czech Republic.

-Table 9.1: Demographic characteristics of Ukrainian refugees in hosting countries

-Data: Own elaboration
+Table 9.1: Demographic characteristics of Ukrainian refugees in hosting countries Data: Own elaboration